ABOUT THE ARTIST

-Suzanne Csikos-Nagy (Suzanne C. Nagy) was born in Hungary and is an American film producer, environmental artist, and curator who lives and works in New York City.
+Suzanne Csikos-Nagy (Suzanne C. Nagy) was born in Hungary and is an environmental artist and curator who lives and works in New York City.
 Her work has been widely exhibited internationally, including The National Museum in Poznan, Ludwig Museum Budapest, Barcelona Museum of Contemporary Art, Palazzo Guicciardini Bongianni, Art Avenue, New York University, Osprey Foundation Florida, and other institutions.

 She moved to the United States in 1978.